elatov/elatov.github.io/_posts/2013-08-26-using-polkit-to-change-screen-brightness-on-a-mac-bookpro-running-fedora-19.md

     ==== AUTHENTICATION COMPLETE ===

-But if did that, I wouldn&#8217;t be able to use my keyboard short cuts.
+But if did that, I wouldn't be able to use my keyboard short cuts.

 ## Change IceWM KeyBoard Shortcuts to Use *pkexec* Rather Than *sudo*